rmcN7/orion-t2/data_note.md

 130-220 m/s, with a small number (16 of 625 rows) on the ground.
 No obviously impossible altitude or speed values were found.

-## Week 3 plan
-**First question:** Are there any aircraft near the Black Sea/Crimea edge exhibiting unusual patterns — e.g., altitude or speed inconsistent with commercial traffic, or transponder gaps — that might indicate military rather than civilian activity?

-**Approach:** Filter the dataset to flights closest to the Crimea/Black Sea border, compare their altitude/speed/squawk patterns against the broader commercial traffic baseline in the same pull.

-**What success looks like:** Identifying a small, explainable set of outlier flights (or confirming there are none in this sample), with a clear description of what made them stand out.